fathzer-games/chess-test-utils/README.md

 # chess-test-utils
 A test framework for chess libraries

-Testing is a boring complicatednightmare...
+Testing is a boring complicated nightmare...
-Thats probably the reason why most of the chess libraries I've tested had (minor) bugs.
+That's probably the reason why most of the chess libraries I've tested had (minor) bugs.
 The purpose of this library is to make it easy to write exhaustive tests for chess libraries.

 It contains a set of abstract [JUnit5](https://junit.org/junit5) test classes to test various functionalities of chess libraries ([move generator](https://www.chessprogramming.org/Move_Generation), [FEN parser](https://en.wikipedia.org/wiki/Forsyth%E2%80%93Edwards_Notation), [Chess960](https://en.wikipedia.org/wiki/Chess960) compliance, etc...).